Contextual Learning for Anomaly Detection in Tabular Data: Instantiating Contextual Learning with CWAE

-Selecting an appropriate context feature is one of the most critical and challenging aspects of contextual anomaly detection.
+Selecting an appropriate context feature is one of the most critical and challenging aspects of the contextual learning framwork.
 The chosen context fundamentally shapes how the model interprets patterns in the data and can have a substantial impact on detection performance.
 As shown in Tables~\ref{tab:aucroc_scores}, \ref{tab:aucroc_ranks}, and \ref{tab:cwae_best_vs_baselines}, contextual models consistently outperform their non-contextual counterparts when the context is well chosen, underscoring its central role in effective anomaly detection.
-Achieving strong results with CWAE therefore requires a principled and effective strategy for selecting a context feature that is likely to yield good performance.
+Achieving strong results therefore requires a principled and effective strategy for selecting a context feature that is likely to yield good performance.

 We propose to frame context selection as a bilevel optimization problem~\cite{sinha2018overview}, where the goal is to optimize for the joint data likelihood $P(\mathbf{Y}, \mathbf{C}) = P(\mathbf{Y} \mid \mathbf{C})\,P(\mathbf{C})$.
 In this setting, both the model parameters and the context feature are treated as variables to optimize.
 The inner loop learns the model weights for a given context, while the outer loop searches for the context feature that yields the best generalization performance.